guille-gil/SQL-portfolio/Foodhunter/README.md

 ## Exploration Hypotheses

-To guide our investigation, we have formulated six initial hypotheses or potential areas of concern that could be contributing to the observed trends:
+To guide our investigation, we have formulated five initial hypotheses or potential areas of concern that could be contributing to the observed trends:

 1. **Time-based Problems:** Explore whether specific times of the day or days of the week (weekday vs weekend) correlate with decreased revenue.
 For example, families may tend to eat together during weekends.